Daniel-KM/Omeka-S-module-Log/README.md

 way, following these steps, from the root of Omeka S:

 - Sentry requires the library `php-curl`, that should be enabled on the server.
-- Sentry should be installed via composer in the root of Omeka, with platform php = 7.0 instead of platform php = 5.6, so update it in `composer.json`.
-If not, an old version of Sentry will be used, that doesn't work with other dependencies.
+- Sentry should be installed via composer in the root of Omeka.
 - Include the library:

 ```bash